kserve/kserve/docs/samples/README.md

 | Deploy Model with HTTP/HTTPS| [Models with HTTP/HTTPS URL](./storage/uri) |

 ### Autoscaling
-Kserve's main serverless capability is to allow you to run inference workload without worrying about scaling your service manually once it is deployed.
-KFServing leverages Knative's [autoscaler](https://knative.dev/docs/serving/configuring-autoscaling/), the autoscaler works on GPU as well since the Autoscaler is based on request volume instead of GPU/CPU metrics which can be hard to reason about.
+KServe's main serverless capability is to allow you to run inference workload without worrying about scaling your service manually once it is deployed.
+KServe leverages Knative's [autoscaler](https://knative.dev/docs/serving/configuring-autoscaling/), the autoscaler works on GPU as well since the Autoscaler is based on request volume instead of GPU/CPU metrics which can be hard to reason about.

 [Autoscale inference workload on CPU/GPU](./autoscaling)